Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 slug: /plugin-as-python-package
 ---

-If you'd like to contribute your plugin to the community, this is done easily by creating a Python package and uploading to PyPi.
+If you'd like to contribute your plugin to the community, this is done easily by creating a Python package and uploading to PyPI.
 Let's walk through this!

 ## Choosing a plugin name

 Your plugin name should be _all lowercase_, and have _underscores_ divide any words.
 Example: `pireactor_relay_plugin` is fine, but `pioreactor-relay-plugin` is not, nor is `Pioreactor-Relay-Plugin`.

-However, your _distribution package_ name should be lowercase and have dashes (it's a Python thing: I agree, this is confusing, I'll walk you through it).
+However, your _distribution package_ name should be lowercase and have _dashes_ instead of underscores (it's a Python thing: I agree, this is confusing, I'll walk you through it).
 You can just replace any underscores with dashes: so our example distribution package name is `pioreactor-relay-plugin`.

+Later in these steps, we'll reference these names as follows:

+- `PLUGIN_NAME`: should be the name in all lowercase with underscores.
+Example: `pioreactor_relay_plugin`
+- `DISTRIBUTION-NAME`: should be the name in all lowercase with dashes.
+Example: `pioreactor-relay-plugin`

 ## Organizing your files

 :::tip
-Note that the way files are organized may depend on if your plugin is an **automation** or a **job**.
+Note that the way files are organized may depend on if your plugin is an **automation** or a **background job**.
 Plugins can install both automations and jobs.
 :::

 Consider an example plugin: a plugin named `pioreactor_relay_plugin` that implements a _background job_ which just turns on or off a PWM channel.
 Follow the file organization here: [CamDavidsonPilon/pioreactor-relay-plugin](https://github.com/CamDavidsonPilon/pioreactor-relay-plugin).